 While undeniably adorable, the nursery also offers guests a chance to peer behind the curtain and witness the often-unseen husbandry efforts that have made the Tennessee Aquarium a world leader in the care and protection of freshwater turtles.

 Now, we’re about to launch a second exhibit showcasing our pioneering, behind-the-scenes efforts to hatch and raise marine (saltwater) fish.
 On Dec.
-11, a 115-gallon Fish Nursery exhibit will open in the Island Life gallery featuring juvenile Atlantic Spadefish, Smallmouth Grunts and Bermuda Chubs hatched in-house from eggs laid in the Secret Reef exhibit.
+11, a 115-gallon Fish Nursery exhibit will open in the Island Life gallery featuring juvenile Atlantic Spadefish, Smallmouth Grunts and Bermuda Chubs hatched in-house from eggs laid in the Flower Garden Banks (Secret Reef) exhibit.

 These fish may be small, but each one represents the enormous strides we’ve made in the still-developing field of marine fish cultivation.
 This process has as many complications as an onion has layers, and overcoming these difficulties has been an effort that began in January 2017 and continues to this day.